avaframe/AvaFrame/docs/moduleAna1Tests.rst

 The normal vector reads :math:`\mathbf{e_z}.\mathbf{n} = cos(\theta)`,
-where :math:`\theta` is the slope angle. :math:`m` represents the mass of the material, :math:`g` the gravity, :math:`\mu = \tan{\delta}` the friction coefficient and friction angle and :math:`z`, receptively :math:`v` the elevation receptively velocity of the material block.
+where :math:`\theta` is the slope angle. :math:`m` represents the mass of the material, :math:`g` the gravity, :math:`\mu = \tan{\delta}` the friction coefficient and friction angle, :math:`z`, respectively :math:`v` the elevation respectively velocity of the material block.
 Finally, in the 2D case, :math:`dl = \frac{ds}{cos(\theta)}`, which means that
 the material is flowing in the steepest slope direction (:math:`\mathbf{ds}`